Ironhack-data-bcn-feb-2023/project-I-pandas/README.md

    - Create a `README.md` file on repo root with project documentation.
 Make sure to include as much useful information as possible.
 Someone that finds the README.md should be able to fully get a gist of the project without browsing your files.
    - Include a `.gitignore`
    - At least 1 jupyter notebook is required
-   - Including your functions in a `src.py` is very, very highly reccommended (maybe even mandatory, check with your instructors)
+   - Including your functions in a `src.py` is recommended but not required.
    - **DO NOT UPLOAD SHARKs ATTACK DATASET TO GITHUB**
 2. Open an `Issue` on this repo and paste your own repo's link.